School Nurse

 Ashland University

-Ashland University offers an online certificate option for aspiring school nurses who want to complete advanced education but don’t want to commit to a master’s program.
-Students only need to complete between 13 and 16 credits to earn this certificate, which is significantly less than most master’s degrees.
+Ashland University offers an online certificate option for aspiring school nurses who want to complete advanced education without committing to a master’s program.
+Students only need to complete 13 to 16 credits to earn this certificate, which is significantly fewer than most master’s degrees.
 However, there is an internship requirement that ensures students gain hands-on experience in this field.

 Required classes include health care of the school community, health determinants and academic indicators, educational strategies for healthcare providers, and interprofessional collaboration.
 The internship is guided by an Ashland University faculty member and can be completed in the student’s home community.
 Graduates of this program are well prepared for entry-level work as school nurses.